-Seasoning is one of the most important factors in furniture and door manufacturing industry, besides selecting the right timber, correctly sectioning and properly sawing to your desired sizes and thicknesses.
-Without proper seasoning, door, frame and furniture may be manufactured and used but the problem is, after certain period of time the door and the furniture will naturally dry over the period of time.
-When they get dried they will shrink a certain percent and, that causes the whole problem.
-Since wood shrinks when they dry and shrinkage causes the wood to bend or crack, if the timber is matured then the shrinkage will be less compare to if the immature timber is used for manufacturing.
-This shrinkage issue is a big problem especially in frame and door manufacturing, if this takes place in furniture it is less noticeable but, when come to quality it’s a big issue.
-Quality of a door mainly depends on whether the door will bend or crack or not.
-So, whether we are manufacturing door, frame or furniture, Kiln-Dried seasoning is a must.
-Proper seasoning doesn’t mean that, we will lay the timber in the sunlight with few sticks for 3 months and the moisture will come out and it’s done.
-For natural seasoning, we may stick the lumber properly and lay in a shade for 5/6 month, sometimes more, then the timber may be usable for furniture, but not for door.
+Seasoning is one of the most important factors in the furniture and door manufacturing industry, besides selecting the right timber, correctly sectioning, and properly sawing to your desired sizes and thicknesses.
+Without proper seasoning, the door, frame, and furniture may be manufactured and used but the problem is, after a certain period of time the door and the furniture will naturally dry over the period of time.
+When they get dried they will shrink a certain percentage, and that causes the whole problem.
+Since wood shrinks when they drys and shrinkage causes the wood to bend or crack if the timber is matured then the shrinkage will be less compared to if the immature timber is used for manufacturing.
+This shrinkage issue is a big problem, especially in the frame and door manufacturing, if this takes place in furniture it is less noticeable but, when it comes to quality it’s a big issue.
+The quality of a door mainly depends on whether the door will bend or crack or not.
+So, whether we are manufacturing doors, frame, or furniture, Kiln-Dried seasoning is a must.
+Proper seasoning doesn’t mean that, we will lay the timber in the sunlight with a few sticks for 3 months and the moisture will come out and it’s done.
+For natural seasoning, we may stick the lumber properly and lay in a shade for 5/6 months, sometimes more, then the timber may be used for furniture, but not for the door.

-When we are seasoning the timber naturally, it is drying slowly through porisrobon system, which is natural and slow process but, doesn’t take care of the problem properly.
-The cellular membrane in the cells in the wood causes the problem, when we dry the lumber in natural process, moisture from the lumber comes out of the cellular membrane of the tumbler gradually, and the cellular membrane shrinks while the moisture comes out but the cellular membrane stay active to suck the moisture in when it get the environment to do that.
-In the rainy days the lumber sucks the moisture in from surrounding air with a short time and releases it slowly through parisrobon gradually.
-Here key problem with the factor of shrinkage and expansion of any wooden product is caused by the mechanism of cellular membrane.
-When the tree is dead, who cares, kill the lumber properly, so that the cellular membrane mechanism doesn’t cause any more problem.
-We are going to destroy the cellular membrane permanently through mechanical seasoning, another word which is called Kiln-Dry, with this mechanism when the temperature in the chamber goes up to 100 degree celsious, also the temperature of the lumber inside the chamber.
-The water inside the cellular membrane boils to steam and the volume steam inside the cellular membrane increases rapidly, the cellular membrane get busted and get destroy.
-Cellular membrane is the main reason for the expansion and the contraction of the lumber due to season change.
-Which cause the door to bend, crack, and honey comb.
+When we are seasoning the timber naturally, it is drying slowly through porisrobon system, which is a natural and slow process but, doesn’t take care of the problem properly.
+The cellular membrane in the cells in the wood causes the problem, when we dry the lumber in a natural process, moisture from the lumber comes out of the cellular membrane of the tumbler gradually, and the cellular membrane shrinks while the moisture comes out but the cellular membrane stay active to suck the moisture in when it get the environment to do that.
+On rainy days, the lumber sucks the moisture in from the surrounding air for a short time and releases it slowly through parisrobon gradually.
+Here a key problem with the factor of shrinkage and expansion of any wooden product is caused by the mechanism of the cellular membrane.
+When the tree is dead, who cares, kill the lumber properly, so that the cellular membrane mechanism doesn’t cause any more problems.
+We are going to destroy the cellular membrane permanently through mechanical seasoning, another word which is called Kiln-Dry, with this mechanism when the temperature in the chamber goes up to 100 degrees Celsius, also the temperature of the lumber inside the chamber.
+The water inside the cellular membrane boils to steam and the volume of steam inside the cellular membrane increases rapidly, the cellular membrane gets busted and get destroyed.
+The cellular membrane is the main reason for the expansion and the contraction of the lumber due to season change.
+Which causes the door to bend, crack, and honeycomb.

-There are many different kind of kiln-dry in the market like, Solar Dry, vacuu-kiln, Natural gas heat Kiln-Dry, Fire wood het Kiln-Dry.
-Any of this Kiln-Dry Chamber will serve the purpose properly, except the solar dry system, which is pretty time consuming and some of the cellular membrane may not be destroyed.
+There are many different kinds of kiln-dry in the market like Solar Dry, vacuum-kiln, Natural gas heat Kiln-Dry, and Firewood heat Kiln-Dry.
+Any of these Kiln-Dry Chamber will serve the purpose properly, except the solar dry system, which is pretty time-consuming and some of the cellular membranes may not be destroyed.

 Why lumber blends

-Kiln-Dry chamber is an insulated room with high r value insulation, have an insulate door, which we can open or close for uploading and
+Kiln-Dry chamber is an insulated room with high R-value insulation and has an insulated door, which we can open or close for uploading and

-downloading the timber, with capacity of around 400 cft in each load.
-Has a heater of certain BTU capacity to make sure we can boil all the moisture out of the lumber in the certain seasoning time.
-We run the heater continuously at high temperature for 12 hours, and rest for 12 hours and continue this process for 4 days.
-After running the kiln-dry chamber for 48 hours, the moisture content comes down to 3-4%, then we let the lumber cool down in the chamber for several hours and take it out and let it sit for couple of days to suck the moisture up to normal moisture content, like 14%, which is an standard moisture content for our country.
+downloading the timber, with a capacity of around 400 cft (Cubic Feet) in each load.
+Has a heater of a certain BTU capacity to make sure we can boil all the moisture out of the lumber in a certain seasoning time.
+We run the heater continuously at a high temperature for 12 hours, rest for 12 hours and continue this process for 4 days.
+After running the kiln-dry chamber for 48 hours, the moisture content comes down to 3-4%, then we let the lumber cool down in the chamber for several hours and take it out and let it sit for a couple of days to suck the moisture up to normal moisture content, like 14%, which is a standard moisture content for our country.

 What happens during 96 hour

-We organise the lumber inside the kiln-dry chamber with sticks size 1.5”x 2”, we create a gap
+We organize the lumber inside the kiln-dry chamber with sticks size 1.5”x 2”, and we create a gap

-between the lumbers, every 18” to make sure the sticks are vertically straight and evenly distributed like shown in the picture;
+between the lumbers, every 18” to make sure the sticks are vertically straight and evenly distributed as shown in the picture;

-Lumbers are placed in the chamber as shown above and circulate hot air through the stick gaps to the timber at 100 degree Celsius for 96 hours, Specially made heater beside the chamber produces the heat and circulate through the lumber in the kiln-dry chamber, with a powerful blower to pump the hot air from the heater to the chamber and lumber.
-Due to this high temperature, most of the moisture will turn into steam and the chamber get super saturated with steam and we take the steam out through a special condensation system, so there will be no damage to the lumber, while the temperature is up to 100 degree Celsius the moisture inside the cellular membrane turns in to steam, where the volume of steam is 1700 times than the water inside the membrane, so the membrane get busted and destroyed instantly.
-The moisture absorbing mechanism gets destroyed, no longer in the rainy season the door can get expanded out of limit.
+Lumbers is placed in the chamber as shown above and circulate hot air through the stick gaps to the timber at 100 degree Celsius for 96 hours, Specially made heater beside the chamber produces the heat and circulate through the lumber in the kiln-dry chamber, with a powerful blower to pump the hot air from the heater to the chamber and lumber.
+Due to this high temperature, most of the moisture will turn into steam and the chamber gets supersaturated with steam we take the steam out through a special condensation system, so there will be no damage to the lumber, while the temperature is up to 100 degree Celsius the moisture inside the cellular membrane turns in to steam, where the volume of steam is 1700 times than the water inside the membrane, so the membrane gets busted and destroyed instantly.
+The moisture-absorbing mechanism gets destroyed, no longer in the rainy season, the door can get expanded out of the limit.

 Diagram of the seasoning chamber.